stadtaev/lofam/DEPLOYMENT.md

 ## EC2 Setup

+### Option A: GitHub Actions (Recommended)

+1. Go to Actions → Infrastructure → Run workflow
+2. Select action: `create`
+3. Wait for completion, note the Public IP from summary
+4. Add `EC2_HOST` secret with the Public IP

-### 1. Launch EC2 Instance
+### Option B: Manual Launch

 1. Go to AWS Console → EC2 → Launch Instance
-2. Select Amazon Linux 2023 AMI
+2. Use AMI: `ami-0f99d7be7d4273bba`
-3. Choose instance type (t3.micro for free tier)
+3. Choose instance type: t2.micro
 4. Create or select a key pair
 5. Configure security group:
    - SSH (22) from your IP